 - Put kale in a big bowl and add the lemon juice, olive oil, and honey.
 Salt and pepper to taste.

 - Massage kale well until all leaves are evenly coated and the leaves start to break down.
 The kale will reduce in size by a quarter to a half.

-- Put kale in fridge and allow to chill for at least ten minutes.
+- Put kale in the fridge and allow to chill for at least ten minutes.

-- Remove kale from fridge and add the almonds, parmesan and cranberries.
+- Remove the kale from the fridge and add the almonds, parmesan, and cranberries.
 Mix well.

 - Serve immediately or this salad stores well to eat later.